kevinksaji/CS205-Fishing-Game/README.md

 ### README: Merlion Mayhem

 #### Overview
-Merlion Mayhem is an interactive mobile application that incorporates real-time operations with engaging 2D graphics and animations.
-Developed by Grace Javier, Kevin Yi Kai, and Melanie, it focuses on providing a seamless and dynamic user experience through advanced technical features and user-responsive design.
+Merlion Mayhem is an interactive mobile application developed using Java that incorporates real-time operations with 2D graphics and animations.

 #### Technical Highlights
 - **Multi-Threading**: Utilizes multi-threading to perform parallel operations, improve responsiveness, and maintain the application's state.